RDG209/Java-Projects/README.md

 // These are great examples of simple Object Oriented Programming Examples from both course work and smaller interest projects

-// Foldered groups are meant as complete assignments
+// Foldered groups are meant as complete assignments, A# files often have more than one program